AngelRodRo/Seedman/readme.md

     }
 ```

-**firstName, lastName, phone, address**, theses properties will use values according to their context:
+**firstName, lastName, phone and address**.
+Theses properties will use values according to their context:

 ```json
 {